mgmartinezl/CLOUD-COMPUTING-CLASS-2019/Labs-solutions/Lab5/README.md

 #### Q55: How long have you been working on this session (including the optional part)?
 What have been the main difficulties that you have faced and how have you solved them?

-We have been working on this session approximately 6 hours (including the 2 hours from the practical session)
+We have been working on this session approximately 6 hours (including the 2 hours from the practical session).
+Our main difficulty was related to the understanding of the get_leads() method.